saeed-amiri/KernelPanorama/src/doc/memory_management.md

 ### What is `Page` Table:
 Since the OS uses virtual memory, each process does nit directly access physical memory. instead, the `MMU` translates the virtual memory addresses into physical memory addresses using `page` tables.
 -   One can compare to a phone book:
--   virtual addresses are like people's names,
+-   Virtual addresses are like people's names,
--   physical addresses are like phone numbers.
+-   Physical addresses are like phone numbers.
 -   The `page` table acts as the lookup table between them
 * A process accesses a virtual address
 * The MMU looks up the `page` table to find the corresponding physical address.